 Depending on the application and the designer (expert), many different choices of membership functions are possible.
 A "crisp" (as contrasted to "fuzzy") quantification of "possmall" can also be specified, but via the membership function shown in Figure 3.6.
 This membership function is simply an alternative representation for the interval on the real line. and it indicates that this interval of numbers represents "possmall."
 Clearly, this characterization of crisp sets is simply another way to represent a normal interval (set) of real numbers.

-Now that we know how to specify the meaning of a linguistic value via a membership function (and hence a fuzzy set), we can easily specify the membership functions for all 15 linguistic values (five for each input and five for the output) of our inverted pendulum example.
+Now the membership functions for all 15 linguistic values (five for each input and five for the output) of inverted pendulum example cab be specified.
 Figure 3.7 for one choice of membership functions.